VICI Properties Inc. (VICI) Rises But Trails Market: What Investors Should Know

-The upcoming earnings release of VICI Properties Inc. will be of great interest to investors.
-The company's earnings report is expected on May 1, 2024.
-The company is expected to report EPS of $0.56, up 5.66% from the prior-year quarter.
-In the meantime, our current consensus estimate forecasts the revenue to be $942.2 million, indicating a 7.36% growth compared to the corresponding quarter of the prior year.
+Analysts and investors alike will be keeping a close eye on the performance of VICI Properties Inc. in its upcoming earnings disclosure.
+The company's earnings report is set to go public on May 1, 2024.
+The company is predicted to post an EPS of $0.56, indicating a 5.66% growth compared to the equivalent quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $942.27 million, up 7.36% from the prior-year quarter.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.25 per share and revenue of $3.81 billion, indicating changes of +4.65% and +5.37%, respectively, compared to the previous year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $2.25 per share and revenue of $3.8 billion, which would represent changes of +4.65% and +5.32%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for VICI Properties Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+It's also important for investors to be aware of any recent modifications to analyst estimates for VICI Properties Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 0.15% rise in the Zacks Consensus EPS estimate.
-As of now, VICI Properties Inc. holds a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.15% higher within the past month.
+VICI Properties Inc. is currently a Zacks Rank #3 (Hold).

-We can also see that VICI currently has a PEG ratio of 6.57.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The REIT and Equity Trust - Other industry currently had an average PEG ratio of 2.25 as of yesterday's close.
+One should further note that VICI currently holds a PEG ratio of 6.31.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+By the end of yesterday's trading, the REIT and Equity Trust - Other industry had an average PEG ratio of 2.22.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report